-The spread of a mysterious pneumonia-like coronavirus, which appears to have originated in the city of Wuhan in China, has been met with international alarm as more cases are being reported: At least 1,669 people worldwide have reportedly died from the virus, with around 69,000 infections recorded globally — the vast majority of them in China, although the virus has infected people around the world.
+The spread of a mysterious pneumonia-like coronavirus, which appears to have originated in the city of Wuhan in China, has been met with international alarm as more cases are being reported: Over 2,000 people worldwide have reportedly died from the virus, with around 74,500 infections recorded globally — the vast majority of them in China.

 At a press conference in Geneva, Switzerland, on January 30, the World Health Organization declared “a public health emergency of international concern” over the coronavirus outbreak.